 Overall, even with the impacts of K-12, the Management is confident that the Group will maintain its financial stability.
 FEU will continuously uplift its academic standards and work to achieve all its aspirations.

-THE FAR EASTERN UNIVERSITY, INCORPORATED AND SUBSIDIARIES INTERIM CONSOLIDATED STATEMENTS OF FINANCIAL POSITION AUGUST 31 AND MAY 31, 2017 (Amount in Philipping Page)
+THE FAR EASTERN UNIVERSITY, INCORPORATED AND SUBSIDIARIES INTERIM CONSOLIDATED STATEMENTS OF FINANCIAL POSITION FEBRUARY 28, 2018 AND MAY 31, 2017

 (Amounts in Philippine Pesos)